3.6.1 Student Code of Conduct Procedure

 - Restitution.
 Required reimbursement for damage to or misappropriation of property.
-This may take the form of appropriate services or other compensation.
+This may take the form of appropriate restorative justice approaches, services or other compensation.

 - Discretionary sanctions.
 Work assignments, fines, service to the college, counseling or referral to community agencies, rehabilitative programs, or other related discretionary assignments.